Le Canard enchaîné: Business

-Despite declining newspaper circulations in France and elsewhere Canard is rich and growing.
-It owns cash reserves and property worth 110 million euros.
-It runs cheaply and profitably, restricting itself to eight pages of two-colour newsprint each week.
+Despite declining newspaper circulations in France and other locations, Canard's profit continues to increase, owning cash reserves and property worth a total of 110 million euros.
+Part of Canard's growth may be attributed to its shorter print length, restricting itself to eight pages of two-colour newsprint each week.

 Circulation has risen by a third since 2007, its scandal-fuelled growth having seen a rise to 700,000 copies printed and sold each week.
 Its net profit in 2009 was 5 million euros.